LgHS/BrainfuckToNote/README.md

 # BrainfuckToNote
-A transpiler of brainfuck to muscal notation
+A transpiler of brainfuck to musical notation